s183910/MLOps_project/reports/README.md

 >
 > Answer:

+According to the course material, we set a function invocation counter where an alert is fired if the function is invoked more than twice during a 5 minute period.
+This was only used as a test alert and probably more fine-tuned parameters would be needed in the future.

-It seems like Google Cloud does quite a bit of monitoring, in terms of security, activity, speed, etc., so we did not prioritize this.
+Overall we did not prioritize this topic as it seems Google Cloud does quite a bit of monitoring, in terms of security, activity, speed, etc. It is also possible to set a maximum number of requests and "Cloud Armor Network Security" can protect against e.g. DDoS attacks.
-It is possible to set a maximum number of requests e.g. to avoid expensive billing, and "Cloud Armor Network Security" apparently protects against stuff like DDoS attacks.
-Due to time constraints the API is not programmed to handle bad requests like wrong file formats, images too small to resize, etc. It could be interesting to log the images sent to API, along with statistics on classes etc. but this does pose some ethics questions regarding anonymity and privacy.
-It is clear that the model performs very poorly against images captured this way, and it would be cool to have another API POST that in addition to an image also recieves a label, such that we could build on the data-set remotely with webcams, by e.g. typing the letter we are presenting to the webcam.
+Due to time constraints the API is not programmed to handle bad requests (e.g. wrong file formats or images too small to resize).

+It could be interesting to log the images sent to the API, along with statistics on classes but this does pose some ethics questions regarding anonymity and privacy.
+It is clear that the model currently performs very poorly against input images, and it would be cool to have another API endpoint that in addition to an image also recieves a label, such that we could extend our dataset remotely with webcams, by e.g. typing the letter we are presenting to the webcam.

 ### Question 24